KalyaniGunnam/backend-learnings/notes/06-introduction-to-java.md

 #### 2. Declarative Programming Paradigm (What to do):
 This paradigm focuses on describing what a program should accomplish, leaving the details of how it’s done to the underlying system.

+##### a) Functional Programming:
-- **Functional Programming**: Treats computation as the evaluation of mathematical functions without changing state or data.
+-   Treats computation as the evaluation of mathematical functions without changing state or data.
-Example: Haskell, Scala, JavaScript (functional aspects).
+     - Example: Haskell, Scala, JavaScript (functional aspects).

+##### b) Logic Programming:
-- **Logic Programming**: Uses formal logic to express rules and facts to derive conclusions.
+-   Uses formal logic to express rules and facts to derive conclusions.
-Example: Prolog, Datalog.
+     -  Example:Prolog, Datalog.

+##### c) Database Programming:
-- **Database Programming**: Deals with querying and manipulating databases using structured query languages like SQL.
+-   Deals with querying and manipulating databases using structured query languages like SQL.
-Example: SQL, MongoDB Query Language.
+    -   Example:  SQL, MongoDB Query Language.